 - Spinach: I recommend using chopped frozen spinach.
 It's inexpensive and doesn't require it to be cooked down at all.
 Just make sure to squeeze ALL the water out of your thawed spinach.

 - Ricotta Cheese: Ricotta cheese is what a good calzone is about.
 Get the creamiest, full fat ricotta you can find.

 - Mozzarella Cheese: I used mozzarella cheese sticks because they're easy to cut and the perfect size.
 You can use fresh mozzarella or shredded if you have.

 - Garlic Powder: I love garlic knots so this is a nod to those buttery, garlicky knots!
 If you want to omit this or use onion powder instead, feel free!

 👩🍳 How To Make Mini Calzones

-Step 1: Thaw your crescent dough fully in the fridge if not already defrosted.
+Step 1: Thaw your crescent or pizza dough fully in the fridge if not already defrosted.

 Step 2: Add your ricotta, Parmesan, garlic and spinach to a medium bowl and mix together.

 Step 3: Do not unroll your crescent sheet and instead cut the log into 7-8 portions that are about 1" thick.
 Each dough ball will be about 1 oz.

 Step 4: Using the palm of your hand, flatten each piece of dough so it resembled a pancake.
 Repeat with other pieces.